Bataille de Fleurs, Nice Flower Parade

 The ‘Battle’ in the Bataille de Fleurs originated in the 19th century, when Nice was the carnation-growing capital of France.
 The 1876 festival featured young ladies dressed in their finest with copious florals, parading down the Promenade… and pelting each other and the audience with flowers.

-At first glance the entry fee seems high, but don’t buy the top ticket, go for the standing zone: it’s not only much cheaper but infinitely more fun as you can circulate and jockey for position to catch the flying flowers raining down from the floats.
-Added bonus to the standing zone: if you get an estrogen overload from all the femininity in the air, you can walk against the flow, see it all in about 30 minutes, and make your escape.
-But staying until the end does have its rewards; the floats are plucked and the florals are flung.
-And actually, at 10€ for the standing ticket, the price of admission is less than what you would spend for a bouquet.
+170px-Carnaval_de_Nice_-_bataille_de_fleurs_-wikiDon’t buy the top ticket for a seat (28€!), go for the 14€ standing zone (5€ for children 6-12): it’s not only much cheaper but infinitely more lively and fun as you can circulate and jockey for position to catch the flying flowers raining down from the floats.
+Added bonus to the standing zone: if you get an estrogen overload, you can more easily make your escape.
+But staying until the end does have its rewards; the floats are plucked and the florals are flung or passed.
+And actually, at 14€ for the standing ticket, the price of admission is less than what you would spend for a bouquet.